Munia2319/SNAP/README.md

 ### Step 1: Setting Up the Environment
 - I created a virtual environment and installed all the required packages.
 - During the initial run, I also found an error regarding the command line argument.
-It was because in the repo they added '=' for assigning the argument value.
-So analysed how the argument was designed to take the value and tried it without '='.
+It was because, in the example section of their repository, they added '=' for assigning the argument value.
+So I analyzed how the argument was designed to take the value in the code and tried it without '='.

 ![Error Screenshot 1](./Errors-solution/error-3.png)

 - I encountered a **TypeError** related to converting `numpy.ndarray` to `torch.Tensor`.
 The error traceback can be seen below: